Who am I?

 I feel extremely lucky to be able to live the life I always dreamed of.
 It was necessary to take some risks and make some sacrifices to get here.
 And it is sometimes difficult to make a living while changing places all the time.
 But we tackle all obstacles together and have lots of happiness.

 I don’t regret anything!
-Going on that journey was the best decision of my life!
-And I encourage anybody who wants to follow their dreams as well.
-You only have one life, so make sure you use your time well, to do the things that make you happy!
+Starting to travel was the best decision of my life!
+And I encourage anybody who wants to follow their dreams to do so as well.
+You probably only have one life, so make sure you use your time well: Do the things that make you happy!

 Follow me on my journey and find out which are the most interesting destinations to travel to this year; how to get there without spending money and how to plan your perfect trip using the amazing travel hacks and insider information that I share with you on this site.

-Learn about the diverse wildlife of different countries, get a hang of local languages with my quick expression guides and marvel at pictures of magical landscapes and hidden tropical beaches to get inspired for your next trip to somewhere you (and probably also your friends) have never been before.
+Learn about the diverse wildlife of different countries, learn new survival hacks, or marvel at pictures of magical landscapes and hidden tropical beaches to get inspired for your next trip to somewhere you have never been before!

-All you need is a bit of courage and personal effort to travel independently, without having to be rich.
+Many people still think one has to be rich to travel.
+However, nowadays there are many ways to travel cheaply.
 I work and stay long-term at the destinations I travel to, which allows me to really experience what life is like there.

-I want to teach people about other possibilities to look at life.
+I wish to teach people about other possibilities to look at life.
 About different perspectives.
 About tolerance, humbleness, personal growth and mutual understanding.

 Don’t be afraid to leave behind the things you know to meet the things you do not know yet!